harxhe/movie-ticket-booking-backend/docs/README.md

 1. Open **Postman**.
 2. Click on **File** > **Import**.
-3. Select the `requests.json` file.
+3. Select the `requests.json` file from the docs folder.
 4. Click **Open** to import all API requests.
 5. Update authentication tokens before testing secured endpoints.